 What Are The Most Common Causes of Motorcycle Accidents?

-The most common causes of motorcycle accident our personal injury lawyers see in Virginia Beach include:
+The most common causes of motorcycle accident our personal injury lawyer sees in Virginia Beach include:

 Many motorcyclists take advantage of their superior motor power and small vehicle dimensions.
 Drivers speed too, and they often notice motorcyclists too late to be able to stop safely.